UAlbanyArchives/spe_website/advancing_digital_repositories.md

 #### How will you ensure participants are comfortable and supported?

-The Conversation will be guided by a Code of Conduct and participation agreement that establish shared expectations for respectful, inclusive, and constructive engagement and provide clear processes for reporting concerns.
+Advancing Digital Repositories will be guided by a Code of Conduct and a participation agreement that establish shared expectations for respectful, inclusive, and constructive engagement and provide clear processes for reporting concerns.

 In addition, sessions will use structured facilitation techniques designed to balance participation, create space for diverse perspectives, and reduce barriers to engagement.
 Our goal is to create a welcoming environment where participants feel comfortable contributing their expertise and ideas.